Darkness4/fc2-live-dl-go/README.md

 **Darwin**

-> [!WARNING]
-> Darwin binaries are not tested.
-Please let me know if you encounter any problems by opening an Issue.

 Prebuilt binaries using FFmpeg static libraries are [available](https://github.com/Darkness4/fc2-live-dl-go/releases/latest) on the GitHub Releases tab.

 Do note that the binaries are also linked to `libSystem`.
 Therefore, the requirements are: